anyuswa/-CyberLab-Blueprint-Intern--B083F-NETWORKWALKS/README.md

 Kali has no IP address
 Check:

-ip addr
+**ip address:**

 Then inspect the network connection:

-ip link
+**ip link**

-Confirm that the VirtualBox network adapter is:
+VirtualBox Network Adapter Checklist

-Enabled
+🟢 Enabled

-Connected
+🔌 Connected

-Attached to the correct virtual network
+🌐 Attached to the correct virtual network
-Gateway cannot be reached
+⚠️ Gateway cannot be reached

 Check the routing table:

 ip route